Reality and the human minds

 Young children, up to the age of about 3, can not yet image that others have a different mind.
 Basically "I know something, therefore you know it also".
 There is this experiment, the "Sally–Anne test" the "theory of mind test" that seems to proof this.

-So, at about the age of 4, we learn that everyone has a unique mind, and we stop... we reduce the amount of projecting on others.
-This realization that each of us has a unique mind, is just one of many things we can learn about the innerworkings of the mind.
+So, at about the age of 4, we learn that everyone has a unique mind, and we reduce projecting our own mindset on others.
+The realization that each of us has a unique mind, is just one of many things we can learn about the innerworkings of the mind.
 I wonder how many lessons can be learned.
+What have you learned so far?

 If we could and would test everyone on their knowledge about the brain and its perception of reality, we would probably see huge differences.
 I think these differences play an important role in the root of many conflicts.
-And thus, if we can educate everyone on this, the amount of conflicts may be reduced!
+And thus, if we can educate everyone on how our brains work, the amount of conflicts may be reduced!
 That is worth a try.
-We should at least examin the leaders of our counties before giving them such important role.
+We should at least examin the leaders of our counties before giving them such influential position.

 What all is there to learn about the brain and its perception of reality?